Sp3ctro/Sp3ctro.github.io/_posts/2020-02-16-FRM-Reading-9.md

 $$C_{GD}[Q_i(t),...,Q_n(t)] = M_n[N_1^{-1}(Q_1(t)),...,N_n^{-1}(Q_n(t));\rho_M]$$

 ## Correlated Default Time
-*Summarize the process of finding the default time of an asset correlated to all other assets in a portfolio using the Gaussian copula.*
+*Summarize the process of finding the default time of an asset correlated to all other assets in a portfolio using the Gaussian copula*

 For fixed income assets, if we want to evaluate the relationship of an asset's default time to more than 1 other instrument - for example, a big portfolio of intruments - we can use a Cholesky Decomposition.